the-technat/the-technat/content/posts/k8s_kubeadm.md

 ```

 Once containerd is installed, we have to tweak it's configuration a bit for it to work with Kubernetes.
 There are two important toggles:
-- The CRI plugin inside containerd is usually disabled, since the containerd APT packages is intended to be used along with Docker desktop
+- The CRI plugin inside containerd is usually disabled, since the containerd APT package is intended to be used along with Docker desktop
 - The systemd cgroup driver must explicitly be set in the config file

 To achieve these changes, run the following commands: